wsmoak/htcep/TRANSCRIPT.md

 It's precisely *because* you're busy developers working on your own projects that I want to a chance to convince you why you *should* contribute, and then show you where they keep everything around here so you don't have to go digging for it.

+That said, this is a beginner level talk aimed at people who have never contributed to an open source project before.

 Just so I can get a feel for the audience, who has already contributed to an open source project, you've forked the code or the docs, fixed something, and submitted a pull request?

 And now who never has?